See page 31 & 32 of the 2021-22 Student/Parent Handbook

-There is no substitute for the uninterrupted personal contact between teacher and student.
+There is no substitute for the personal instruction that a teacher provides a student..
 As a result, it is important that our students value the time that they have in school.
 We want our students in class, knowing that their academic achievement, or lack thereof, is directly related to their presence in school.
-The School Improvement Team of Reynolds High School recognizes the importance of students attending school on a regular basis and, as such, developed the following attendance policy for the 2011-2012 school year:
+The School Improvement Team of Reynolds High School recognizes the importance of students attending school on a regular basis and, as such, developed the following attendance policy:

-1) Documentation for an absence must be brought to the attendance desk within 2 days of returning to Reynolds.
+- Documentation for an absence must be brought to the attendance desk when returning to Reynolds.
 If not, they will be coded as unlawful (unexcused).
-Notes should include the student’s full name, dates of absences, reasons for absences, parent or guardian’s name and signature.
+Notes should include the student’s full name, dates of absences, student number, reasons for absences, parent or guardian’s name and signature with contact information.
 This note should be brought to the attendance desk before school.
 Notes for students to check out during the school day should also be brought to the attendance desk before school begins on the day the student needs to check out early.

 To qualify for religious observances or educational opportunity, the student and parent must request approval from the principal at least 3 school days prior to the absence.

 - Six or more unexcused absences for a class per quarter are considered excessive.
 Once a student reaches six absences the student will be assigned Evening Academy or Saturday Academy as an intervention.
 Students with excessive absences can be denied credit for the course.